MicrosoftDocs/win32/desktop-src/Fax/-mfax-ifaxtiff-get-recipientname-vb.md

-﻿---
+---
-Description: 'Retrieves the RecipientName property for a FaxTiff object.
-The RecipientName property is a null-terminated string that contains the name of the recipient for the specified fax file.' ms.assetid: '778f41ff-f958-45a1-b657-bbb0d49a2789'
+Description: Retrieves the RecipientName property for a FaxTiff object.
+The RecipientName property is a null-terminated string that contains the name of the recipient for the specified fax file. ms.assetid: 778f41ff-f958-45a1-b657-bbb0d49a2789
-title: 'FaxTiff.RecipientName property'
+title: FaxTiff.RecipientName property
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # FaxTiff.RecipientName property